-After a total sampling effort of 254 km, we recorded 268 individuals belonging to 24 species (sighting rate: 1.06 sightings per km).
+After a total sampling effort of 254 km, we recorded 268 individuals belonging to 24 species (sighting rate: 1.06 sightings/km).
 Large variation in sample size was observed among species, from one observation each for five species (Alouatta seniculus, Saguinus fuscicollis, Nothocrax urumutum, Ortalis guttata and Cuniculus paca) to 32 observations for Sciurus spp.
-Even pooling the data by order (or across orders for some of the bird species), after right truncation to improve model fit, we only reached the upper limit of the recommended sample size for primates, just over half that limit for the bird and rodent species, and under a quarter for Artiodactyla (see Fig. 2 for details of each detection function fit).
+Even pooling the data by order (or across orders for some of the bird species), after right truncation to improve model fit, we only reached the upper limit of the recommended sample size for primates, just over half that limit for the bird and rodent species and under a quarter for Artiodactyla (see Figure 2 for details of each detection function fit).
 Even so, the detection functions were reasonable with the possible exception of that for Artiodactyla.

 Species composition and abundance exhibited important differences.
-Overall, in the highly impacted area along the Auca road, we recorded fewer species than in the other two sites, and wildlife densities one half that of the Maxus road, and one quarter that of the control site (Table 1).
-Among the most notable species that were absent from our surveys on the Auca road are three primate species previously reported for this region (Ateles belzebuth, Lagothrix lagotricha and A. seniculus), and the white-lipped peccary Tayassu pecari.
-In the case of the Maxus road, species composition in this area was relatively similar to that in the control site, with the exception of the absence of the whitelipped peccary, Salvin's curassow Mitu salvini and the speckled chachalaca O. guttata, which were not directly recorded along the transects in this area.
-However, our density estimates for most of the species was much lower on the Maxus road (Table 1), resulting in total wildlife densities that were 2.4 times lower at the Maxus site (110 individuals per km-2) than at the control (265 individuals per km-2).
-Of the 24 species reported, 11 exhibited higher average densities in the control that within the Maxus or Auca road sites, whereas only four species were more abundant along the Maxus road than in the control site (Table 1).
+Overall, in the highly impacted area along the Auca road we recorded fewer species than in the other two sites, and wildlife densities one half that of the Maxus road, and one quarter that of the Control site (Table 1).
+Among the most notable species that were absent from our surveys on the Auca road are three primate species previously reported for this region (Ateles belzebuth, Lagothrix lagotricha, and A. seniculus), and the white-lipped peccary (Tayassu pecari).
+In the case of the Maxus road, species composition in this area was relatively similar to that in the Control site, with the exception of the absence of the white-lipped peccary, Salvin's curassow (Mitu salvini) and the speckled chachalaca (Ortalis guttata), which were not directly recorded along the transects in this area.
+However, our density estimates for most of the species was much lower on the Maxus road (Table 2), resulting in total wildlife densities that were 2.4 times lower at the Maxus site (110 ind./km2) than at the Control (265 ind./km2).
+Of the 24 species reported, 11 exhibited higher average densities in the Control that within the Maxus or Auca road sites, whereas only four species were more abundant along the Maxus road than in the Control site (Table 1).